Open Data and the SDGs

 Recording of the live stream available!

-In this interesting webinar, Nnenna Nwakanma, Senior Policy Manager with the World Wide Web Foundation, and Manuela Yamada, who runs the open source platform MateriaBrasil, explained the important role of freely available and usable data in the achievement of the Sustainable Development Goals.
+In this interesting web-seminar, Nnenna Nwakanma, Senior Policy Manager with the World Wide Web Foundation, and Manuela Yamada, who runs the open source platform MateriaBrasil, explained the important role of freely available and usable data in the achievement of the Sustainable Development Goals.

 “How do we know that we are using the right means to solve the right problems?”
 Nnenna Nwakanma asks.
 She is particularly concerned with distribution, control and participation: The world’s resources are limited and lie in the hands of a very few protagonists.
 “Open data allows us to control these resources, evaluate changes and participate as citizens.”
 Manuela Yamada also sees the enormous power held by corporations as a major impediment of sustainable development.
 She focuses mainly on innovative technologies and private initiatives, where consumers have access to all information: “If you don’t know what you’re buying, you can never change.”